-ANDY’S NEXT CONFERENCE ON CONFLICT ARCHAEOLOGY – ‘Until They Are Home’ – WILL BE HELD AT UNIVERSITY COLLEGE LONDON ON 15 SEPTEMBER 2018
+ANDY’S NEXT CONFERENCE ON CONFLICT ARCHAEOLOGY – ‘Until They Are Home’ – WILL BE HELD AT UNIVERSITY COLLEGE LONDON IN DECEMBER 2018

 “A RICHER DUST” was the title of the 2017 annual conference showcasing projects relating to the recovery and identification of human remains through conflict archaeology which is a multi-disciplinary approach to sites of conflict which acknowledges the sensitivities of ethnicity, and national and cultural identity.
 It embraces archaeology, cultural history and geography, as well as military history.
 At the 2017 conference a well-received international panel looked at diverse projects in the field.

 “I particularly liked the breadth of discussion – not just world wars but prehistory.”

 World War One: The Recovery and identification of the remains of two British soldiers killed at La Boisselle, France, in 1915 Speaker – Simon Jones

 Simon is currently a freelance historian and tour guide.
 He was formerly the curator at the Royal Engineers and King’s Regiment Museums and a guest curator for English Heritage.
 He was lead historian for the La Boisselle Study Group and is currently writing a book on underground warfare at La Boisselle.
 He is the author of books on underground warfare and chemical warfare during the First World War.
 See his blog at SimonJonesHistorian.com

 Violence in the British Bronze Age – An archaeological project Speaker – Richard Osgood